phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 134615
+#Number of Clinton Tweets: 134982
-#Number of Trump Tweets: 115140
+#Number of Trump Tweets: 115687
-#Number of Rubio Tweets: 31130
+#Number of Rubio Tweets: 31357
-#Total Number of Tweets: 14608
+#Number of Bush Tweets: 11878
-#Number of Bush Tweets: 11801
+#Number of Carson Tweets: 11241
-#Number of Carson Tweets: 11145
+#Number of Sanders Tweets: 2268
-#Number of Sanders Tweets: 2065
+#Total Number of Tweets:
 ---